Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG assembly histories

-The top panel of Fig.~\ref{fig:ICLBCGprogs} shows the fraction of progenitors that both the ICL and the BCG share with one another.
+The top panel of Fig.~\ref{fig:ICLBCGprogs} shows the fraction of particles of the ICL that share progenitors with the BCG and particles of the BCG that share progenitors with the ICL, respectively.
+A high shared fraction means that a large number of particles in the ICL originate in progenitor galaxies that also contribute to the BCG and vice versa.
 This plot shows that in the majority of cases, the BCG and the ICL have shared accretion histories.
 The overall mean percentage of shared progenitors is 93 per cent for the ICL and 91 per cent for the BCG.
 Overall, there are a larger number of galaxies that contribute to the BCG growth but not ICL growth, although the number of galaxies found in the BCG that are also found in the ICL is still very high.
-This panel also shows a long tail of clusters where the shared progenitors of the ex-situ component of the BCG are lower.
-The lowest fraction of shared progenitors in the ICL is 0.77, but the lowest fraction of shared progenitors for the BCG is 0.50, indicating that overall, the galaxies that contribute to the growth of the ICL will also contribute to the growth of the BCG, but in some cases ex-situ BCG growth can occur independent of ICL growth.
+This panel also shows a long tail of clusters where the shared progenitors of the ex situ component of the BCG are lower.
+The lowest fraction of shared progenitors in the ICL is 0.77, but the lowest fraction of shared progenitors for the BCG is 0.50, indicating that overall, the galaxies that contribute to the growth of the ICL will also contribute to the growth of the BCG, but in some cases, ex situ BCG growth can occur independent of ICL growth.
 For 85 per cent of the clusters (108/127), over 90 per cent of the accreted ICL mass fraction is contributed by progenitors that also contributed to the growth of the BCG.
 For the BCG, the number drops to 72 per cent (91/127).
-It is worth noting that even though a large number of clusters shared a significant number of ICL and BCG progenitors, the properties of the BCG are likely not a good indicator of the ICL formation history due to the large contribution of in-situ material to the BCG, especially in low mass structures.
+It is worth noting that even though a large number of clusters shared a significant number of ICL and BCG progenitors, the properties of the BCG are likely not a good indicator of the ICL formation history due to the large contribution of in situ material to the BCG, especially in low-mass structures.

 The lower two panels show the distinct contributions of material from accreted galaxies, completed mergers (middle) and surviving progenitors (bottom).
 The middle plot shows that completed mergers contributing to the growth of the ICL are also likely to be found in the BCG.
 However, there are a number of clusters where the BCG has experienced mergers with progenitor galaxies that are not found in the ICL.
 The lowest figure panel shows the shared contribution of surviving galaxies to the ICL and BCG and shows that, in this case, progenitor galaxies can contribute to ICL growth but not BCG growth, which suggests that these clusters may be experiencing stripping in the outskirts of the cluster that has not contributed to the growth of the BCG.
 Galaxies that contribute to the growth of either the ICL or the BCG but not the other are, on average, less massive than the overall mean masses of galaxies simultaneously contributing to both.